9thLion/Deep_L/README.md

-Simple ANN from scratch using numpy
+A simple ANN from scratch using numpy done entirely from memory for practice purposes.